 Because these tumors are invasive, it is often necessary to remove not only the tumor but also at least 2 cm of normal tissue at all margins of the tumor.
 If the tumor occurs on the hard palate or soft palate, this may be complicated and ineffective.

 A new vaccine called the Canine Melanoma Vaccine DNA is now available to treat malignant melanoma.
 The vaccine works by injecting a protein into the body, alerting the immune system to the presence of the melanoma tumor protein.

 Radiation can be used to help control spreading if clean margins could not be achieved through surgery.

 Chemotherapy can be used as a follow-up treatment for cancers that have spread far from the primary site.

-While natural complementary treatment options, such as herbs, homeopathic remedies, and natural supplements, may not be able to completely cure oral cancer, they can nevertheless work towards strengthening your dog's immune system, helping the body fight against cancer.
+While natural complementary treatment options, such as herbs, homeopathic remedies, and natural supplements, may not be able to completely cure oral cancer, they can nevertheless work towards strengthening a dog's immune system, helping the body fight against cancer.

 In particular, visitors to our cancer forum have reported rather good results by treating their dogs with these remedies:

 In addition, a home-cooked cancer diet with human grade protein and lots of fresh veggies and berries is recommended.

 It is also important to clean the mouth at least twice a day, using food grade hydrogen peroxide.